Maya peoples: Belize

-The Yucatec Maya (many of whom came from Yucatán, Mexico to escape the Caste War of the 1840s) there have been evidence of several Yucatec Maya groups living by the Yalbac area of Belize and in the Orange Walk district near the present day Lamanai at the time the British reach.
-The Mopan (Indigenous to Belize but were forced out by the British; they returned from Guatemala to evade slavery in the 19th century), and Kekchi (also fled from slavery in Guatemala in the 19th century).
+migrated from the Yucatán in Mexico to escape the Caste War from 1847 to 1901.
+Several Yucatec Maya groups lived near the Yalbac area of Belize and in the Orange Walk district near the present-day Lamanai at the time of British contact.
+The Mopan are Indigenous to Belize but were forced out by the British; they returned from Guatemala to evade slavery in the 19th century.
+The Kekchi also fled from slavery in Guatemala in the 19th century.
 The latter groups are chiefly found in the Toledo District.

 List of largest Maya groups

-The ethnic groups are spread out throughout the Maya Region.
+The ethnic groups of the Maya are found throughout the Maya Region.
 The Southern Maya area is one of the main regions and corresponds to the Guatemalan highlands.
 It includes some of the larger groups such as the K'iche', Kaqchikel, and Mam.
 A list of Mayan ethnic groups is below.